Q. Why does Elk Island Public Schools charge fees for student transportation?

 Q. What is a non-designated student?

 A Non-designated student is defined as one who attends an EIPS' school other than his/her designated school.
-For example, students attending an alternative program such as Logos, Honours, or International Baccalaureate are considered Non-designated students.
-Students who attend a language or language immersion program are not considered Non-designated students because, as per Alberta Education guidelines, the school providing the program automatically becomes the child's designated school.
+For example, students attending an alternative program such as Logos, Honours, or a Christian School are considered Non-designated students.
+Students who attend a language or language immersion program are not considered Non-designated students because the school providing the program automatically becomes the child's designated school.
 Students wishing to access Non-designated transportation are automatically subject to a Non-designated fee in addition to a Payride fee if they are ineligible.

 Q. How does EIPS determine the rates for student transportation fees?

 Alberta Education provides funding for student transportation based on a student's eligibility.
 EIPS sets Payride fees based on reasonableness of costs to parents, not on actual costs or funding rates incurred as this would make the cost of Payride services prohibitive.
-EIPS charges a fee to transport students who are attending a non-designated school, ineligible students and noontime Kindergarten service in Sherwood Park, as well from three (3) Fort Saskatchewan daycares.
+EIPS charges a fee to transport students who are attending a non-designated school or are ineligible.
 Parents will receive a letter in May indicating the amount of fees that are due for their child/children.
 All eligible students and those who have already paid their Student Transportation fees will receive a letter containing their e-Link Login information (to view bus pickup times) and bus pass by mid-August.

 Q. How do I pay my fees and when are they due?